-Robert B. Ekelund, Jr. and Robert D. Tollison Auburn University
+Robert B. Ekelund, Jr. and Robert D. Tollison Auburn University he prevailing paradigm about mercantilism (1500-1776) views it as either a web of economic fallacies and statist

 "Mercantilism as a Rent-Seeking Society." in Mercantilism as a Rent-Seeking Society: Economic Regulation in Historical Perspective.
 College Station: Texas A & M University Press, 1981, Chapter 1.